Valley firefighter faces sex charges involving juveniles

 Dick told police he sent a photo of two female juveniles in a group Facebook message and had physical contact “that could be viewed as inappropriate” with one of the juveniles, according to a police report.

-The charges listed on the police report describe one victim as between the ages of 13 and 15 and the other as under the age of 13.
+The charges listed on the police report describe one victim as between the age of 13 and 15 and the other as under the age of 13.

 Investigators examined Dick’s phone and found conversations in which he asked a juvenile to send him pictures while she was in the shower and pressured her to send pictures of her breasts to another male.

-They also found pictures of Dick’s genitalia on the phone and videos portraying beastiality, the report said
+They also found pictures of Dick’s genitalia on the phone and videos portraying bestiality, the report said

 One of the juveniles reported Dick to Stark County Job and Family Services, which prompted the investigation.